gryphonshafer/pnwquizzing/docs/2022-2023_season/classic_scramble.md

 ## Schedule Generation

-There will be some number of "rooms" (outdoors).
-When each "room" has concluded quizzing, it will immediately begin setup for their next quiz by selecting teams and officials.
+There will be some number of rooms.
+When each room has concluded quizzing, it will immediately begin setup for their next quiz by selecting teams and officials.